About Us

 Thanks to our unique data-sharing agreements with public sector agencies and community partners, including Chicago Public Schools, the Education Lab can collect and analyze data to identify trends in education and, importantly, partner more effectively at designing and testing scalable solutions.

-Conducted a study of Working on Womanhood (WOW), a school-based program that addresses the challenges facing girls in Chicago.
+Partnered with Chicago Public Schools and Youth Guidance to launch a study of Working on Womanhood (WOW), a school-based program that addresses the challenges facing girls in Chicago.
 Findings were published in 2023.

-Conducted a study of an early literacy, high-impact tutoring intervention for first graders in two CPS charter schools.
-Results will be published in 2023.
+In partnership with CPS and Saga Education, launched a study of an early literacy, high-impact tutoring intervention for first graders in two Chicago Public Schools charter schools.

 Launched a design competition to identify a citywide, scalable, and homegrown solution to address gun violence among young Chicagoans.